 The buyer should check

 - That the boat has the CE marking.
-If the boat has the VTT plate, it also lets the buyer know that the boat model and possibly its production has been inspected by an impartial expert.
+If the boat has the Eurofins plate, it also lets the buyer know that the boat model and possibly its production has been inspected by an impartial expert.

 - That an Owner's Manual and a Declaration of Conformity (DoC) are delivered with the boat.